sonishsivarajkumar/PyCTAKES/docs/advanced/custom-annotators.md

 # Custom Annotators

-Learn how to create and integrate custom annotators into the PyTAKES pipeline.
+Learn how to create and integrate custom annotators into the PyCTAKES pipeline.

 ## Overview

-PyTAKES provides a flexible architecture for creating custom annotators that can be seamlessly integrated into processing pipelines.
+PyCTAKES provides a flexible architecture for creating custom annotators that can be seamlessly integrated into processing pipelines.
 Custom annotators allow you to:

 - Implement domain-specific processing logic
 - Integrate external NLP models or services